8 Helpful Ways To Prevent Baby From Choking

 - 8. Prepare for emergencies

 Mums have legitimate fears about babies being in danger of choking.
-Choking is a leading cause of injury and even death in children.
+Choking is a leading cause of injury and even death in young children.
+So we've come up with 8 top tips to help prevent baby from choking.

-Always monitor feeding your baby as children have small airways that can be obstructed by liquid and solid food.
+Always supervise feeding your baby, as children have small airways that can be obstructed by liquids or solid food.
 This is because babies take time to master chewing their food and most are still adjusting to eating, especially when first encountering solid foods.
 With this seeming lack of ability to chew and swallow food, our darlings may not be able to expel or remove obstructions any solid object that may cause obstructions while feeding.

 It’s not only during feeding that babies are in danger of choking.
 Most babies are still at the stage of exploring their environment.
 As they explore, many babies tend to put objects into their mouths which can cause infants to choke.
 Small objects, small parts from toys and simply not chewing food properly, or being distracted while feeding, can cause your baby to choke.